What is a Business Associate Agreement and with Whom Do I Need One?

 How can Total HIPAA help me with my Employees, Contractors, Business Associates, and/or Business Associate Subcontractors?

-Total HIPAA offers a comprehensive solution for each and every relationship your organization has.
-From an award-winning HIPAA training solution for your employees, to contracts and agreements, we can service your needs so that you’ve protected your business.
+In conclusion, Total HIPAA offers a comprehensive solution for each and every relationship your organization has.
+From an award-winning HIPAA training to contracts and agreements, we can service your needs so that you’ve protected your business.
 HIPAA compliance isn’t a suggestion – it’s the law.
 Call us today at 800.344.6381.